 More about Coolidge later.

-Over the summer you may have noticed that social media was abuzz with “the most successful people I’ve met” posts.
+In the summer of 2018, social media was abuzz with “the most successful people I’ve met” posts.
 Apparently it started with this tweet from a guy calling himself Pomp:

 Naturally this led to people posting their own lists.
 These fell into two categories: (1) earnest attempts to make a better list and (2) parodies.

 Some parodies were funnier than others, but with thousands of people weighing in, the funniest ones were pretty darn funny.
 Twitter at its best.

 I didn’t have an immediate tweet of my own, but my thoughts on “successful people” eventually morphed into a blog post called Successful Blogger Shares Secrets of Morning Routine.
 It was classic me: half-joking, self-deprecating, not really that funny.

 But now I want to share my serious, deeper thoughts about this “habits of successful people” thing.
 If you’re like me, you probably want to be “successful” (whatever that means), and you like good tips on how to succeed.
 So does the recent “successful people” episode have any lessons of real value?

 Let’s start with the list that kicked off the tweetstorm.
 It’s easy to make fun of it, and I am not above doing that, but does it contain any true insight?

 This is a tough one.
 The most profound truths are often the simplest and most obvious.
 That means there is often a fine line between the profound and the banal.
 Or in the words of David St. Hubbins, “it’s such a fine line between stupid and clever.”